lohmander/hostanapp/README.md

 ### Todo

 - [x] Create README outlining the future functionality
-- [ ] Implement CDR and controller for the App resource
+- [x] Implement CDR and controller for the App resource
 - [ ] Implement CDR and controller for the Provider resource
 - [ ] Create spec/protobuf file for the provider interface
+- [ ] Create config maps and secrets for config upon reconciliation

 ### What it looks like (WIP)